cactuzhead/Advanced-Progress-Bars/docs/tasks.md

 {: .note }
 For task linked progress bars - it is not recommended that you make any changes manually to the code block apart from the `Title` or `#tag` as it will be overwritten when APB refreshes the data.

-## Refreshing
-If you have `Enable Task Linking` turned `on` the progress bars will update when you change between notes.
-This can be used to "manually" make sure that notes are refreshed and up-to-date.

-Additionally, APB will refresh automatically after you make changes to either the liniked progress bar code block or the tasks themselves.
-For performance and user experience reasons, it will only update 2 seconds after it detects a change.

-{: .note }
-If you are not going to be using tags to keep track of your task progress, then it is **highly** advised to turn `off` the `Enable Task Linking` for a smoother and efficient experience.